Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tfraction_5.md

 </div>
 <div class='working'>

-\text{when we take LCM of both fraction we will get}
+when we take LCM of both fraction we will get

 $
 \begin{aligned}
 &=\dfrac{3}{5}     &&&&&&&   &=\dfrac{2}{3} \\\\